evwalt/evwalt/README.md

 # Hi, I'm Evan 👋🏻

-I currently work as a Full Stack Engineer at [Deloitte](https://www.deloitte.com/global/en.html).
-I specialize in TypeScript, React, and Node.js.
+I currently work as a Full Stack Engineer.
+I specialize in TypeScript, React, and Tailwind CSS.

 I had the privilege of appearing as a guest on [The React Show](https://podcast.thereactshow.com/1764837/12142504) podcast!